vercel/next.js/docs/api-reference/next/image.md

 Must be one of the following:

 1. A [locally imported](/docs/basic-features/image-optimization.md#local-images) image file.
 Or,
 2. A path string.
-This can be either an external URL or an internal path.
+This can be either an absolute external URL or an internal path depending on the [loader](#loader) prop.

 > **Good to know**: When using an external URL, you must add it to [remotePatterns](##remotepatterns) option in `next.config.js`.